-Nearly everyone agrees that the Spleen is most to 'blame' for Phlegm formation, but almost equally important, at least to my mind, are the Lungs and the Kidneys.
+Nearly everyone agrees that the Spleen is most to ‘blame’ for Phlegm formation.
+Almost equally important, at least to my mind, are the Lungs and the Kidneys.

-In fact, a Lung or Kidney syndrome can be the prime cause with the poor old Spleen tagging along, blamed for being unable to clear up all the mess the other has left.
+In fact, a Lung or Kidney syndrome can be the prime cause.
+The poor old Spleen tags along, unable to clear the mess the other has left.